 A Crown, Throne, and Footstool

-“Rabbi Avin son of Rabbi Adda said in the name of Rabbi Yitsḥak, ‘How do we know that the blessed Holy One puts on tefillin?
+“Rabbi Avin son of Rabbi Adda said in the name of Rabbi Yitsḥaq, ‘How do we know that the blessed Holy One puts on tefillin?
 For it is said: YHWH has sworn by His right hand and by the arm of His strength (Isaiah 62:8).
 By His right hand—this is Torah, as is said: From His right hand was a fiery law for them (Deuteronomy 33:2).
 And by the arm of His strength—this is tefillin, as is said: YHWH will give strength unto His people (Psalms 29:11).
 How do we know that tefillin are a strength to Israel?
 For it is written: And all the peoples of the earth will see that the name of YHWH is called over you and they will fear you (Deuteronomy 28:10), and it has been taught: Rabbi Eli’ezer the Great says, ‘This refers to tefillin of the head.’
-Rabbi Naḥman son of Yitsḥak asked Rabbi Ḥiyya son of Avin, ‘These tefillin of the Master of the World—what is written in them?
+Rabbi Naḥman son of Yitsḥaq asked Rabbi Ḥiyya son of Avin, ‘These tefillin of the Master of the World—what is written in them?
 He replied, ‘Who is like Your people Israel, a unique nation on earth’ (1 Chronicles 17:2)” (BT Berakhot 6a).

-“Indeed, the crown of priesthood, the royal crown is above it, but the crown of Torah is above them both (M Avot 4:13).
+“’Israel are crowned with three crowns: the crown of priesthood, the crown of kingship, and the crown of Torah which is higher than both’ (M Avot 4:13).
+Indeed, there is a crown of priesthood, a crown of kingship, and the crown of Torah is above them both.
 To what may this be compared?
-To a king who had a beautiful and fragrant vessel that he loved greatly.
-Sometimes he puts it on his head.
-These are the tefillin of the head.
-Sometimes he carried it in his hand, in the knot of the tefillin of the hand.
+To a king who had a lovely and fragrant vessel which he adored.
+Sometimes he puts it on his head—tefillin of the head.
+Sometimes he carried it in his hand—the knot of the tefillin of the hand.
 Sometimes he lends it to his son to sit with him.
-Sometimes it is called his throne, because in his hand he carries it like an amulet, a kind of cup” (Bahir §152, cf. BT Berakhot 6a; Tiqqunei ha-Zohar 17a).
+Sometimes it is called כִּסְאוֹ (kiso), ‘his throne,’ for he takes it in his hand as an amulet—like the appearance of כָּסָא (kasa), a cup [cf. Zohar 1:1a; Zohar 2:43a (RM)]” (Bahir §152).